Bridge of Flowers (bridge): As a garden

 In 1929, with the bridge covered in weeds, local housewife Antoinette Burnham came up with the idea of transforming the bridge into a garden.
 Since it was not needed as a footbridge and could not be demolished because it carried a water main between the two towns, the community agreed to her idea.
 The Shelburne Woman's Club sponsored the project in 1928.
 In 1929, eighty loads of loam and several loads of fertilizer were brought to the bridge.
 Several women's clubs around town raised $1,000 in 1929.

 In 1975, a photographic study was conducted of Shelburne Falls.
 One of the concerns of the town was the deterioration of the bridge structure.
 In 1981, funds were raised, and a study was commissioned which determined that $580,000 in repairs should be made to the bridge.
 Various organizations raised money, and repairs began on May 2, 1983.
 During the restoration, every plant that was removed was cared for in private.
 The restoration replaced the 8 in water line, which carries up to half a million gallons of water a day.
 The bridge contains two and a half feet of soil at the top of the arches and nine feet deep at the piers.

 On August 28, 2011, rain runoff from Hurricane Irene (at that point a tropical storm) flooded the Deerfield River and engulfed the Bridge of Flowers.
+The bridge was closed for repairs in 2024, and reopened in 2025.